-Personal knowledge management (PKM) skills can help to make sense of, and learn from, the constant stream of information that workers encounter from social channels both inside and outside the organization.
+Personal knowledge mastery (PKM) skills can help to make sense of, and learn from, the constant stream of information that workers encounter from social channels both inside and outside the organization.
 Keeping track of digital information flows and separating the signal from the noise is difficult.
 There is little time to make sense of it all.
 We may feel like we are just not able to stay current and make informed decisions.
 PKM gives a framework to develop a network of people and sources of information that one can draw from on a daily basis.
 PKM is a process of filtering, creating, and discerning, and it also helps manage individual professional development through continuous learning.

 Collaboration skills can help workers to share knowledge so that people work and learn cooperatively in teams, communities of practice, and social networks.
 In order to support collaborative working and learning in the organization, it is important to experience what it means to work and learn collaboratively, and understand the new community and collaboration skills that are involved.
 “You can’t train someone to be social, only show them how to be social.”
 Practice is necessary.